Updated June 2026

 When asbestos fibres are inhaled, they reside inside the body, causing a rare form of cancer called mesothelioma.
-Each year, around 800 Australians are diagnosed with mesothelioma, and around 750 people die from the terminal disease.
+Each year, up to 800 Australians are diagnosed with mesothelioma, and an increasing number of people die from the terminal disease each year.
+With 688 deaths from mesothelioma recorded in 2023, compared to 416 in 1997 (AIHW, 2025; Figure 8).

 For this reason, it is imperative to avoid contact with asbestos.
-If you believe the harmful material is in your home, contact a licensed asbestos removalist.
+If you believe asbestos may be present in your home or workplace, contact a licensed asbestos removalist to minimise exposure.

 In this blog article, we will discuss what mesothelioma is, how it affects the body, and how to avoid developing mesothelioma.